-What is School Building & Garden Volunteering all about?
+What is School Building & Gardening in Eswatini all about?

 Join us and assist the local project manager with school building and gardening volunteering in Swaziland and help with the development of 7 pre-schools provided for vulnerable children in semi rural communities.
 The project has changed in scope from building the main classrooms to providing each school with a stand for the giant jojo (water) barrel, building store rooms for kitchen supplies, building latrines for students and staff, erecting sheltered play areas and playgrounds.
 In addition, as the schools also provide food for the children digging, planting trees for long term nutritional needs are also important duties.
 This includes cementing water points and redirecting water supply to meet the needs of the pre-school..
 As with many building placements abroad maintenance tasks and painting are also needed to help improve the school grounds and the playgrounds.